telehash/blockname/README.md

 There will be a list of public blockname resolvers that can be used by anyone and a web-based registration tool and a chart of top hints in the blockchain.

+Explore using types of secondary "confirmation" hints to enable self-forming distributed organizations a way to help reduce potential abuse of the simple value based priority?

 # Hint Types

 ## Host Hints `*!`